 That's what this guide is about.
 It will answer some questions about what happens after you've got your court order.
 And if you've lost your case and have to pay, it will tell you what some of your options are.

-For more information about the small claims process, see the other publications in this series.
+For more information about the small claims process, see the other publications in this series, which are listed at the end of this guide.
 For answers to particular problems or questions, read the small claims court rules or seek legal advice.

 Note: From time to time, the Ministry of Justice and the Provincial Court run pilot projects to explore ways to improve the small claims court.
 If the registry where your case is filed is running a pilot project, it might not follow the process in this guide.
 You can find more information on the pilot project processes or from your court registry.